Slicer/Slicer/Docs/user_guide/modules/markups.md

 ## Panels and their use

 - Create: click on any of the buttons to create a new markup.
 Click in any of the viewers to place control points.
-- Markups list: Select a markups node to populate the GUI and allow modifications.
-When control point placement is activated on the toolbar, then points are added to this selected markups node.
+- Markups list: Select a markup to populate the GUI and allow modifications.
+When control point placement is activated on the toolbar, then points are added to this selected markup.

 Display section:
 - Visibility: Toggle the markup visibility, which will override the individual control point visibility settings.
 If the eye icon is open, the list is visible, and pressing it will make it invisible.
 If the eye icon is closed, the list is invisible and pressing the button will make it visible.